-Number of Testing Days - the IBL opened for testing on September 11th; in November we did not test during Reading Week; in December the last day of testing was December 8th; the IBL opened January 8th for testing, in February we did not test over Reading Week, the last day of testing in April was the 8th when the lab closed for credit by participation.
+Number of Testing Days - the IBL opened for testing on September 9th; in October we did not test during Reading Week; and on Dec.
+5th and 6th due to inclement weather.
+In December the last day of testing was December 6th; the IBL opened January 6th for testing, on January 6th the lab was closed due to the inclement weather.
+In February we did not test over Reading Week, the last day of testing in April was the 4th when the lab closed for credit by participation.